Official Statistics

 Figure 4 shows how the change in the household sector of the VA model over time is driven by changes in the Living Costs and Food (LCF) Survey:

-• between 2013 to 2019 the Scottish share of expenditure based on the LCF changes broadly in line with the year-on-year changes to the household sector (the largest sector covering 86% of activity, which the LCF feeds into)
+• the Scottish share of expenditure based on the LCF changes broadly in line with the year-on-year changes to the household sector (the largest sector covering 86% of activity, which the LCF feeds into)

 Figure 4: Scottish share of UK household expenditure: LCF Survey versus VA model

-Living Cost and Food Survey and Standard Rate Equivalent expenditure
+Living Cost and Food Survey and Standard Rate Equivalent (SRE) expenditure

-Given the importance of the household sector, figure 4 presents the Scottish share of total UK household expenditure per the LCF Survey compared to the Scottish SRE share of UK SRE household expenditure derived using the VA model.
+Given the importance of the household sector due to its large share of total result, Figure 4 presents the Scottish share of total UK household expenditure per the LCF Survey compared to the Scottish SRE share of UK SRE household expenditure derived using the VA model.
+SRE is a way of reweighting expenditure shares to take account of differing VAT rates.
+There is more explanation of SRE in the supplementary information.

 The VA model focuses on categories of expenditure which are subject to VAT and translates these into SRE currency, while the LCF Survey data provides the raw data before any of these adjustments.